Steinhauser’s wants to remind you to protect your pets, plants and pipes from cold temperatures.

 Pet owners in northern parts of the state should make preparations to protect their animals from cold temperatures.

 It’s important to remember pets like cats and dogs.
-Even if they are acclimated to the outdoors, need access to shelter to protect them from cool temperatures and winds, and an unfrozen water source.
+Even if they are acclimated to the outdoors, they need access to shelter to protect them from cool temperatures and winds, and an unfrozen water source.
 Outdoor pets may also need additional caloric intake to help them maintain their body heat.

 Shelters should be insulated, include clean, dry blankets or straw for bedding, and protect from north winds.